A Combinatorial Structure for Many Hierarchically Hyperbolic Spaces: Introduction

 There exists a combinatorial HHS structure $(X,\mathcal{W})$ for $\mathcal{MCG}(S)$, where $X$ is the blow-up of the curve graph of $S$, obtained by replacing every curve with the cone over its annular curve graph.

-Moreover, there exists a (different) combinatorial HHS structure for $\mathcal{MCG}(S)$ with simplicial wedges and simplicial containers. \end{thmintro}
+Moreover, there exists a (different) combinatorial HHS structure for $\mathcal{MCG}(S)$ with simplicial wedges and simplicial containers. \end{thmintro} In the new HHS structures, the elements of the index set are still isotopy classes of certain essential subsurfaces, as in \cite{HHS_II}, and in particular the unbounded hyperbolic spaces involved in the HHS structure all still come from curve graphs of connected subsurfaces.
+The difference between the HHS structures in Section~\ref{sec:mcg}, which are used to construct combinatorial HHS structures, and the “standard” one is in which subsurfaces with bounded curve graph are present; care in this choice is what allows us to arrange extra combinatorial properties of the index set needed to make a CHHS structure.

-As a final note on mapping class groups, we sumamrise in the following remark the connection between our construction and clean markings:

-\begin{remintro}[Relation with clean markings] The reader familiar with Masur and Minsky's graph of complete clean markings from \cite{MasurMinsky2} will notice that the combinatorial HHS structure for $\mathcal{MCG}(S)$ that our main Theorem provides has the same flavour of the marking graph.
-Indeed, a maximal simplex of the graph $X$ from Definition \ref{defn:blow-up} will correspond to a choice of a maximal collection of disjoint annuli $A_1,\ldots, A_k$ (that is, a pants decomposition), plus a choice of a point $x_i$ inside the annular curve graph associated to $A_i$ for every $i=1,\ldots, k$ (that is, a transversal for every curve in the pants decomposition).
-Hence a maximal simplex corresponds to a complete marking.
-Moreover, some of the $\mathcal{W}$-edges we define in Definition \ref{defn:W-edge} correspond to elementary moves.
+As a final note on mapping class groups, we summarise in the following remark the connection between our construction and clean markings: \begin{remintro}[Relation with clean markings] The reader familiar with Masur and Minsky's graph of complete clean markings from \cite{MasurMinsky2} will notice that the combinatorial HHS structure for $\mathcal{MCG}(S)$ that our main Theorem provides has the same flavour of the marking graph.
+Indeed, a maximal simplex of the graph $X$ from Definition~\ref{defn:blow-up} will correspond to a choice of a maximal collection of disjoint annuli $A_1,\ldots, A_k$ (that is, a pants decomposition), plus a choice of a point $x_i$ inside the annular curve graph associated to $A_i$ for every $i=1,\ldots, k$ (that is, a transversal for every curve in the pants decomposition).
+Hence, a maximal simplex corresponds to a complete marking.
+Moreover, some of the $\mathcal{W}$-edges we define in Definition~\ref{defn:W-edge} correspond to elementary moves.
 Indeed, let $\Sigma,\Delta\subset X$ be two maximal simplices, and suppose that their supports differ by a single curve (say, the support of $\Sigma$ is $\alpha\cup P$ and the support of $\Delta$ is $\beta\cup P$, for some almost-maximal collection of pairwise disjoint curves $P$).
 Then these simplices are $\mathcal{W}$-adjacent if and only if: \begin{itemize} \item $\alpha$ and $\beta$ are close in the curve graph of the subsurface of complexity $1$ cut out by $P$; \item $\alpha$ projects close to the coordinate prescribed by $\Delta$ in the annular curve graph of $\beta$; \item the same holds with $\alpha$ and $\beta$ swapped. \end{itemize} In other words, our $\mathcal{W}$--edges detect when one replaces a curve with one of its transversals, and this corresponds to one of the elementary moves from \cite{MasurMinsky2}. \end{remintro}